 ::markerdoes not support the styling you need (such as backgrounds, transforms, or layout properties), using::beforewithlist-style: noneis a common workaround – as demonstrated in this advanced example.

-The ::marker pseudo-element is not the only way to customize list appearance.
-If you are interested in styling other text elements, take a look at the ::first-letter pseudo-element for styling the first letter of paragraphs.
-For more advanced selector techniques, check out the post on CSS4 selectors.
+::marker is not the only way to customize list appearance.
+For styling other text elements, take a look at the ::first-letter pseudo-element.

 FAQs